z4kids/IntuiTeach/README.md

 ## The API
 To use any API keys, you should create a .env file in the server folder.
 Go to the server directory for more information on how to use our APIs and their endpoints

+## Get started locally
+To get our website running on your local machine, you can clone this repo, cd into the client directory and to npm run start to start hosting on your local machine.
+Go to the client directory for more information on how you can run our web app locally on your machine.